 Progressive taxes typically lead to income redistribution that allows poor and low-income people and communities to meet their basic needs.
 This is because the government ends up spending the money that they taxed more highly from the wealthy on services that the poor require (see examples in the previous section).

 Progressive taxes also result in higher economic demand, because low-income people have more purchasing power to use on everyday necessities.
 This spurs economic growth and reduces unemployment, as people are less likely to be fired due to a lack of demand.
 Specifically, for each dollar spent using SNAP, $1.73 in demand is stimulated.
 Meanwhile, when the rich experience tax breaks, every dollar of revenue that’s lost as a result creates just 33 cents of demand.
 This demonstrates that progressive taxes help the economy.

 Here are a few examples of highly prevalent progressive taxes:

 If the deceased person’s estate is worth more than a particular total that the government has chosen, only then is the person receiving the inheritance taxed.

-- Tax on interest earned: Anyone who can afford to have savings or investments, and thus interest earned from these, is taxed because they are clearly able to afford the tax.
+Anyone who can afford to have savings or investments, and thus interest earned from these, are taxed because they are clearly able to afford the tax.

 Low-income people, elderly people, and other vulnerable groups receive tax benefits, perks, and credits that help them to save money.